openresty/lua-nginx-module/README.markdown

         # proxy_pass/fastcgi_pass/...
     }

-That is, if a client address appears in the blacklist, then we don't have to bother sending a mysql query to do more advanced authentication in `access_by_lua`.
+That is, if a client address appears in the blacklist, then we don't have to bother sending a MySQL query to do more advanced authentication in `access_by_lua`.

 It's worth mentioning that, the `ngx_auth_request` module can be approximately implemented by `access_by_lua`.
 For example,

     location / {
         auth_request /auth;